jrbromberg/bank-emails-to-spreadsheet/README.md

 # Summary

-This is a free and safe solution for pulling bank account transactions into a google spreadsheet.
+This is a free and safe solution for pulling your bank transactions into a google spreadsheet.
 Bank login information is not required.
 This works by scraping emails.

-The script is setup to work with the below banks.
-To modify the script to work with additional banks, you should only need to update the BANKS object.
+The script is set up to work with the below bank services.
+To modify the script to work with additional bank services, you should only need to update the BANKS object.
+- Bank of America Checking
-- Bank of America
+- Bank of America Credit Card
-- BECU
+- BECU Checking

 # Features